pasmaskas/Batocera-Web-Services-Netflix-Inspired-Theme/README.md

 * ℹ️ Game information popup with descriptions and artwork
 * 🎬 Integrated game video previews
 * ▶️ Video previews displayed directly over the game artwork
-* 📺 Automatic 16:9 presentation for artwork and videos
-* 🎮 System browsing with an easy-to-use carousel
-* ❤️ Favorites, play counts and achievement indicators
-* 📖 Support for manuals and maps where available
 * 📱 Responsive design for desktop, tablet and mobile devices
 * ⚡ Smooth scrolling and optimized loading for large game libraries